 Learn something new every day More Info... by email

 Grape leaves are the foliage of the fruit-bearing vine from the Vitaceae family, indigenous to the Northern Hemisphere.
-In addition to their role in the photosynthesis process of the host vine, grape leaves are edible.
-For human consumption, grape leaves are usually cooked or pickled to reduce bitterness and tenderize the leafy fibers.
-For culinary purposes, grape leaves are most commonly used as wrappers for rolls filled with various ingredients.
+In addition to their role in the photosynthesis process of the host vine, these leaves are edible.
+For human consumption, they are usually cooked or pickled to reduce bitterness and tenderize the leafy fibers.
+For culinary purposes, they are most commonly used as wrappers for rolls filled with various ingredients.
 Rolled or stuffed grape leaves are common to the cuisines of many countries, especially around the Mediterranean and throughout Eastern Europe, the Middle East and Asia.

 In contemporary cuisine, especially in Greece, Eastern Europe and the Middle East, the word dolma has become synonymous with stuffed grape leaves.
 The term, however, actually refers to any stuffed vegetable.
-Also known as sarma, stuffed grape leaves are commonly filled with rice and other grains, ground meats, cheese and legumes.
+Also known as sarma, this dish consists of leaves commonly filled with rice and other grains, ground meats, cheese and legumes.
 Nuts and fruits and seasonings such as onions, garlic, fresh herbs, and aromatic spices are also often used.
-Stuffed grape leaves are called koupepia in Cyprus, where they are usually filled with spiced rice.
+This dish is also called koupepia in Cyprus, where the leaves are usually filled with spiced rice.

 Dolmas may be braised, boiled or steamed on the stovetop, or baked in the oven.
 They may be served warm or cold, though when stuffed with meat, they are usually served hot and often include a yogurt-based sauce.
 In Greece, dolmas are served with a savory tomato sauce or with a lemony, egg-thickened chicken soup called avgolemono.
 As a cold appetizer, they are often marinated in olive oil and vinegar.